aidan-le-beard/My-Student-Webpage/README.md

 Save all files and open index.html in a browser such as Chrome.

-To use the "Assignment 5" button, Assignment_5.py must be correctly integrated as a CGI script using a web server that can use CGI scripts, such as Apache.
+To use the "Assignment 5" verify button, Assignment_5.py must be correctly integrated as a CGI script using a web server that can use CGI scripts, such as Apache.